 SDV Tuning Adapter malfunctions:

-If your SDV Tuning Adapter isn't working when activating MoCA, install a MoCA POE filter on the coax right before your Tuning Adapter ($8 on ebay).
+If your SDV Tuning Adapter isn't working correctly when activating MoCA, install a MoCA POE filter on the coax right before your Tuning Adapter ($8 on ebay).

 NIM100 MoCA adapters: